ChrstphrHll/npc_gen/students/Alver Boneflare.md

 year: 1
 guild: Jettenia
 partyID: 68
+tags:
+- Goliath
+- Cleric
+- Protection
+- 1st
+- Jettenia
 ---
 # Alver Boneflare
 ---
 ### Description
 - 1st year Goliath Cleric in Jettenia
-- curly brunette hair that's hanging down to their back, Pale Gray eyes, and Light Tan skin
+- curly brunette hair that's hanging down to their back, Pale Green eyes, and Light Tan skin
 - Is Reflective and Cold-hearted, and has Creativity as their ideal

 ### Organizations